Create Your Legacy

 Jewish Legacy Society

-Members of the Jewish Legacy Society agree to create a permanent endowment fund.
-At least 25% of your endowment distributions should be designated to benefit Jewish causes.
-You can designate the remaining distributions to support other causes that are important to you—Jewish or non-Jewish, local or global.
+Members of the Jewish Legacy Society agree to create a permanent endowment fund or make a meaningful gift to the Foundation's LIFE & LEGACY New Mexico Opportunity Fund.
+You can designate endowment fund distributions to support causes that are important to you—Jewish or non-Jewish, local or global.

 No money need change hands right now.
-All we are asking for is your promise—your promise to create a permanent endowment at the Jewish Community Foundation of New Mexico.
+All we are asking for is your promise—to create a permanent endowment at the Jewish Community Foundation of New Mexico or to support the LIFE & LEGACY New Mexico Opportunity Fund.
 How you fulfill your promise is up to you.
 You should consult with your attorney, accountant, or other financial professional to determine the best method for you to implement your promise.
 A Foundation representative is available to meet with you and your professional advisors upon request.

 David Bernstein & Erika Rimson